foyshh/seatrum-scanner/README.md

-# seatrum-scanner
+# seatrium-scanner
-Seatrum Scanner for Machines
+Seatrium Scanner for Machines